silvercircle/silvercircle.github.io/index.markdown

 different - it will work, because serving static pages is the bread and butter of all web servers.

-So, in order to deploy, you upload the generated site folder.
-This is not a problem as long as the site is small, but for big sites with hundreds, possibly thousands of pages, it's not an option to upload the entire site after each change.
-An alternative workflow is necessary.
+To deploy, you upload the generated site to your host into the document root folder.
+There is no need to install, set up a database, configure folder permissions or do any other fancy things.
+You deploy like we deployed our first web pages more than 20 years ago, except that we weren't using **S**FTP, but you seriously should.

+Of course, web sites grow, and with an increasing number of pages, articles and content, the process of uploading will take longer and longer and at some point, a more efficient solution will be desireable.

 The easiest method is to upload only the source files (your content written in markdown and custom templates, style sheets, scripts and resources) and then